jamiediaz/Brazil_ETL/README.md

 so it was converted to Brazil.csv in Excel
 ![](images/brazil_gov_format_csvOK.png) brazil_gov_format_csvOK

-Corn and Soy bean production/consupmtion totals per year, including global and brazilian numbers obtained from https://www.kaggle.com/ainslie/usda-wasde-monthly-corn-soybean-projections
+According to National Geographic (https://www.nationalgeographic.com/environment/2019/09/ancient-humans-burned-amazon-fires-today-entirely-different/), "The Amazon did not evolve to burn, but for centuries, fire has been used to clear space in the rainforest for agricultural crops, from soybeans to palm to cattle".
+Other sources like, the BBC articles mentioned above also mentioned this.
+To analyze this, Corn and Soy bean production/consupmtion totals per year, including global and brazilian numbers obtained from https://www.kaggle.com/ainslie/usda-wasde-monthly-corn-soybean-projections
 Saved all the soy files to "soy" subfolder, and all the corn files to "corn" subfolder
 ![](images/raw_soy_bean_files.png)